EugeneCore/litebase/readme.md

 ### Save

-.files.save will save a file:
+.files.save will create a new file or update an existing one:

 ```js
 db.files.save('users', content, function(file_content)